 For non-top tier status, I’d say Alaska Mileage Plan MVP Gold 75K status is extremely lucrative.
 First of all, I love how the status gets you oneworld Emerald status, which is incredibly valuable if you fly with oneworld partner airlines with any frequency.

-MVP Gold 75K status is also rewarding when traveling with Alaska, from the 125% mileage bonus, to the 50,000 bonus miles annually, to the upgrades, and more.
+MVP Gold 75K status is also rewarding when traveling with Alaska, from the 100% mileage bonus, to upgrades (to both first class and Premium Class), to priority services.

-If you are an Alaska frequent flyer, it could be worth trying to aim for MVP Gold 100K status, as this will get you higher priority for everything, as well as Choice Benefits, which could get you a lounge membership or 50,000 bonus miles, for example.
+If you are an Alaska frequent flyer, it could be worth trying to aim for MVP Gold 100K status, as this will get you higher priority for everything, as well as an additional selection of perks, like the option of earning 50,000 bonus miles.

 The major catch with going for status with Mileage Plan is that Alaska is a much smaller airline than the “big three” US carriers, so being loyal to Alaska takes effort.
 Fortunately Alaska has lots of partner airlines, making miles easy to rack up.
-However, you’ll generally find that you get stronger perks when you’re actually flying with the airline you have status with.
+I also love how you can earn elite status from award flights, which is a dream for those who redeem lots of Mileage Plan miles.

 Bottom line

 Alaska Mileage Plan MVP Gold 75K status offers lots of value perks, especially given that it’s not even top tier status.
-From oneworld Emerald status, to lots of upgrades (including complimentary upgrades, upgrade certificates, and more), to the ability to earn a huge number of bonus miles, I think most MVP Gold 75K members find themselves to be pretty well rewarded.
+From oneworld Emerald status, to upgrades, to the ability to earn a huge number of bonus miles, I think most MVP Gold 75K members find themselves to be pretty well rewarded.

 If you’re an Alaska MVP Gold 75K member, what has your experience been?